Chee Soon Juan

-Early life
+Early life and education

 Chee attended Anglo-Chinese School and National Junior College before graduating from Mansfield University with a Bachelor of Science degree in psychology.

-He subsequently went on to complete a PhD at the University of Georgia in 1990.
+In 1990, he went on to complete a PhD at the University of Georgia.
 Upon graduation, Chee returned to Singapore to take up a teaching position in the Department of Psychology at the National University of Singapore.

 Political career

 In 1992, Chee was recruited to join the Singapore Democratic Party (SDP) by the party's founder and secretary-general, Chiam See Tong.
-Chee was first introduced to the public as a member of the SDP's team to stand in a by-election in the Marine Parade Group Representation Constituency in 1992.
+Chee was first introduced to the public as a member of the SDP's team to stand in the 1992 Marine Parade by-election in the Marine Parade Group Representation Constituency (GRC).
 His candidacy attracted considerable public interest as it was the first time that an academic from a state-run university had stood against the governing People's Action Party in an election.
-However, the SDP team was unsuccessful in the election, with the PAP winning 72.94% of the votes, the SDP 24.50%, and other parties 2.56%.
+The SDP team was unsuccessful in the election, with the PAP winning 72.94% of the votes, the SDP 24.50%, and other parties 2.56%.

 Shortly after the Marine Parade by-election, Chee became the SDP's assistant secretary-general.

+Hunger strike

 In 1993, a few months after Chee joined the SDP, he was dismissed from NUS by the Head of the Psychology Department, S. Vasoo, who was also a PAP MP at the time, for allegedly using research funds to send his wife's doctoral thesis to the United States and making false transport claims.
 Chee denied that he had misused university funds and claimed that he was the victim of a political vendetta.
-He staged a five-day hunger strike to protest his sacking.

-Leadership of the SDP
+On 5 April, Chee staged a hunger strike to protest his sacking.
+On the second day of his hunger strike, Chee was advised by a doctor, who was checking on his health daily, to consume glucose water instead of just water which Chee did.
+On 14 April, the tenth day of the hunger strike, Chee ended his hunger strike.

 Although Chiam initially backed Chee, he became critical of Chee's hunger strike and his public comments condemning the PAP for his dismissal from NUS.
 Chiam wanted to censure Chee for his comments, but the party's Central Executive Committee (CEC) backed Chee.
 Chiam then resigned as secretary-general of the party.
 Chee, as the assistant secretary-general, then became the party's acting secretary-general and was subsequently elected as secretary-general in 1993.

 After Chiam publicly criticised the CEC, they attempted to expel him from the party—an act which would have forced him to vacate his seat in Parliament—but Chiam won a court case to prevent them from doing so on procedural grounds.
 Chiam remained an SDP member and MP until shortly before the 1997 general election, when he left to join the Singapore People's Party, a party founded in 1994 by ex-SDP members who supported him.